X

 Raheim Sanders (LAC at SF) (DK: $5500 I FD: $6000)

-Sanders missed the Hall of Fame game, so this game will be his chance to showcase his skills to the team’s coaching staff.
+Sanders missed the Hall of Fame Game, so this game will be his chance to showcase his skills to the team’s coaching staff.
 He’s a long-ball threat who can score from anywhere on the field, but more importantly, he should see the kind of volume that’s rare for a running back in the preseason.
 He’s a lock in cash games and should be on your short list of tournament options at the position.

-Josh Williams (TB vs BUF) (DK: $5500 I FD: $6000)
+Josh Williams (TB vs. BUF) (DK: $5500 I FD: $6000)

 Like many teams on this slate, the Buccaneers won’t be playing their starters, which means Bucky Irving and Rachaad White won’t see the field in this game.
-Sean Tucker is also a known quantity, so it’s unlikely that he will get much run in this game either.
-That leaves Josh Williams, the undrafted rookie, to carry the load after making his preseason debut last weekend.
+Sean Tucker is also a known quantity, so it’s unlikely that he will get much run in this game, either.
+That leaves Williams, the undrafted rookie, to carry the load after making his preseason debut last weekend.

 He carried the ball five times in that game and should see significantly more work in this game, so the team can determine whether he or veteran Owen Wright will snag the fourth running back job on the team.